 Some painkillers may interact with other medicines that you might take.
 This may cause reactions, or reduce the effectiveness of one or other of the treatments.
 So, when you are prescribed a painkiller, you should tell a doctor if you take other medicines.

 Can I buy painkillers?

-Yes - you can buy paracetamol, some NSAIDs (ibuprofen, diclofenac, and naproxen) and some weaker opioids.
-Weaker opioids, such as codeine, and dihydrocodeine, are only available to buy in combination with paracetamol or ibuprofen.
+You can buy different painkillers, including paracetamol and some NSAIDs (eg, ibuprofen, aspirin and naproxen).
+However, weaker opioids, such as codeine, are only available to buy in combination with paracetamol or ibuprofen.
+The dose of codeine in these combination tablets is lower than the doses your doctor can prescribe for you.
 It is only possible to buy a few days' supply of the weaker opioid combination tablets.
-If you need to take these for more that three days, then you will need to discuss this with your doctor or pharmacist.
+If you need to take these for more than three days then you will need to discuss this with your doctor or pharmacist.

-You need a prescription for weaker opioids that are not in combination with paracetamol, most NSAIDs (for example, indometacin, or ketoprofen), as well as stronger opioids (for example, morphine, diamorphine, and buprenorphine).
+You need a prescription for weaker opioids that are not in combination with paracetamol, most NSAIDs (for example, indometacin, or diclofenac), as well as stronger opioids (for example, morphine, diamorphine and tramadol).

 Who cannot take painkillers?

 It is very rare for anyone not to be able to take some type of painkiller.
 The main reason why you may not be able to take a painkiller is if you have had a serious side-effect or an allergic reaction to a particular type of painkiller in the past.
 Even if this happens, your doctor will usually be able to choose a different type of painkiller, which you will be able to take.